achiurizo/consular/README.md

 Acknowledgements
 -----------------

-This code came originally years ago from: [ELCTech](http://blog.elctech.com/2008/01/16/script-terminal-with-terminit/).
+The core terminal scripting code was initially developed by [Jeff Emminger](http://workingwithrails.com/person/2412-jeff-emminger) years ago.
+The original introduction was made on the [ELCTech Blog](http://blog.elctech.com/2008/01/16/script-terminal-with-terminit/) and a lot of that code was adapted from [Scripting the Terminal in Leopard](http://onrails.org/articles/2007/11/28/scripting-the-leopard-terminal).

 This was a great start and made terminal automation easy.
-However, the repository is dead, but we had continued using the code for a while.
+However, the repository died long ago, and we had continued using the code for a while.
 Finally, we decided the time had come to release this code back to the world as a gem.
 Thanks to ELC for creating the original source for this project.

 Also, we didn't take any code from [Project](http://github.com/joshnesbitt/project) by Josh but that project did inspire us to setup terminit as a gem.
 Basically, project is a great gem but there were a couple issues with the fact that the terminal doesn't save the session state in some cases.